Phyllanthus obliquus

-Glochidion zeylanicum is a species of flowering plant in the family Phyllanthaceae.
+Phyllanthus obliquus is a species of flowering plant in the family Phyllanthaceae.
 It is a shrub or tree which ranges from the Indian subcontinent through Indochina, southern China, Taiwan, Japan, Malesia, and Papuasia to northern Australia and Vanuatu.

-The species was first described as Diasperus zeylanicus by Joseph Gaertner in 1791.
-In 1824 Adrien-Henri de Jussieu placed it in genus Glochidion as Glochidion zeylanicum.
+The species was first described as Agyneia obliqua by Carl Ludwig Willdenow in 1805.
+In 1865 Johannes Müller Argoviensis placed it in genus Phyllanthus as Phyllanthus obliquus.

 The species has a wide distribution and a large population.
-The IUCN assesses its conservation status as least concern.
+The IUCN assesses its conservation status (under the synonym Glochidion zeylanicum) as least concern.